Skip to content

 lash provides a Language Server Protocol implementation as a separate lash-lsp binary.
 It imports only lang/ and runtime/ — it does not connect to the backend daemon.

-lash uses a Lisp-2 namespace model, separating Scope into two maps:
+lash uses a Lisp-2 namespace model, separating Scope into three maps:

 • vars — variable namespace (let/mut bindings)